AakashSasikumar/AakashSasikumar.github.io/_posts/2018-07-25-BuildingNeuralNetwork.md

 #### 1. Weight Multiplication

 The weights of a neural network can be represented in a matrix.
-Imagine you want to represent the weights between the input layer and the output layer.
+Assume there are two layers, the input layer and the hidden layer and we want to represent these weights in a matrix.
 Also let us assume that there are 3 input nodes and 4 hidden nodes.
 Since this neural network is going to be a fully connected one, there are going to be 12 weight values totally.

 |  | hidden1 | hidden2 | hidden3 | hidden4 |
 |---|---|---|---|